OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

       python go-openmdao.py --reqs=mysitereqs --reqs=http://mywebserver/morefiles.req

+   The following lines are allowed in a requirements file:

+        - A blank line
+        - A python style comment
-   The format of requirements files is simple.
-Each line can be a comment, a blank line, a line starting with -f, followed by the URL of a find-links server, or a line containing a requirement specifier, which has the same form as those seen in setup.py files or buildout.cfg files.
+        - A line starting with -f, followed by the URL of a find-links server
+        - A line containing a requirement specifier, which has the same form as those seen in setup.py files or buildout.cfg files.
 Here's an example:

    ::